 It can be advantageous to wait for negative listings to be removed from your credit report before applying for a loan.
 However, purchasing property earlier could potentially be beneficial in terms of building equity.
 It is important to carefully assess the situation and if you are nearing the removal of a negative listing, it may be worth delaying your loan application to potentially secure better terms.

 It may be possible to seek assistance from a qualified credit repair agency who can work with you to clear the listed defaults from your credit file.
-In addition it’s always suggested that you seek independent accounting advice pertaining to your situation.
+In addition, it’s always suggested that you seek independent accounting advice relating to your situation.

 Applying for you next home loan has never been easier.
 The Zuu Money online application system allows you to enter your details from any device and upload your documents with ease.